autonity/docs.autonity.org/concepts/asm/index.md

 #### ACU

-Auton price has the [Auton Currency Unit (ACU)](/glossary/#acu) as the Stabilization Target to which it _mean-reverts_.
+Auton price has the [Autonomous Currency Unit (ACU)](/glossary/#acu) as the Stabilization Target to which it _mean-reverts_.
 ACU is an index value computed from a basket of free-floating currencies.
 Use of a currency basket minimises exposure to an individual currency's FX exchange risk.
 The index value is computed from the basket, weighted _pro rata_ to each currency's share i.e. _quantity_ in the basket.
 Basket quantities are set at network genesis and may be modified by governance.

 ASM then functions to maintain Auton-to-ACU value, '_mean reverting_' to this value by the CDP stabilization mechanism.